Glaive-Free-Fire/MGQP-Map-Editor/README.md

 - **Enhanced Diagnostics:** Comprehensive logging system provides detailed insights for troubleshooting complex issues.
 - **Type-Aware Matching:** Advanced algorithm considers block types for more accurate Russian-Japanese correspondence.
 - **Boundary Respect:** Strict adherence to CommonEvent boundaries prevents cross-contamination between different events.

 ---

+## Changelog (v1.4.60)

+### New
+- **Fix Name Tags button:** Automatically fixes broken name tags by adding the required `∾\n` prefix only when missing.
+- **Memorize Additional Lines button:** Marks orphaned ShowText lines as legitimate continuations by appending `#+` to their source lines.

+### Improvements
+- **Unified error-highlighting pipeline:**
+  - Introduced a global `window.allErrorIndices` as the single source of truth for error indices.
+  - `updateMatchLamp()` now populates the error set; `updateRedIndices()` only applies the highlighting.
+  - `updatePreviewErrors()` now calls `updateMatchLamp()` followed by `updateRedIndices()` on each edit to keep visuals in sync.
+- **Consistent updates after actions:**
+  - The "+" split button triggers a full error recompute via `updateMatchLamp()` before re-rendering, preventing stale highlights.
+  - Removed the legacy `updateRedIndices()` call from the old `updateAllForBlock` (main_script.js) to avoid race conditions.
+- **Save button UX:**
+  - The save button is no longer force-disabled when errors are present.
+It now shows a red warning style and informative tooltip while remaining clickable.
+  - Your double-click/confirm flow is preserved and works reliably.
+- **Name tag validation:**
+  - Precise detection: checks that a name tag `<∾∾C[6]...∾∾C[0]>` is preceded by the correct `∾\n` prefix (validated against the text before the tag).
+  - The fix operates only on truly broken lines and won't duplicate prefixes.
+- **Structure checker refinements:**
+  - Added `ShowScrollingText` and `Comment` to fully editable commands.
+  - Indentation check is evaluated early in the compare loop, and dialogue blocks are validated as consistent indent groups using the first JP line as the base.

+### Bug Fixes
+- Immediate red-line refresh across edits, splits, and automated fixes.
+- Eliminated highlight desynchronization after splitting lines.
+- Fixed a conflict between outdated and new highlight logic by centralizing the pipeline.
+- Prevented incorrect re-highlighting caused by outdated calls in `main_script.js`.

+### Developer Notes
+- Highlight pipeline is now: edit → `updatePreviewErrors()` → `updateMatchLamp()` → `updateRedIndices()`.
+- `updateRedIndices()` must never compute errors; it only reflects `window.allErrorIndices` to the UI.
+- When adding new error detectors, always push indices into `window.allErrorIndices` in `updateMatchLamp()`.

+---